RusDavies/moose-inventory/README.md

 exit $?
 ```

 **IMPORTANT**: Take care to notice that "$@" is the quoted form.
 In fact, $@ and "$@" behave differently in how they handle white space.
-If you expect spaces in your variable names or values, then you must use the quoted form "$@".
+If you expect spaces in your variable names or values, such as in the following example, then you must use the quoted form "$@".

+    $ ./shim.sh host add example
+    $ ./shim.sh host addvar "my var"="hello world"

 When Ansible calls the external inventory script, it passes certain parameters, which *moose-inventory* automatically recognises and responds to.
 The Ansible parameters, and their equivalent *moose-inventory* parameters are shown below.